All Episodes

 He simply is a citizen representative.

-He governs on behalf of the people and he is not the sovereign, but he is the temporary custodian of our interests.
+He governs on behalf of the people, and he is not the sovereign, but he is the temporary custodian of our interests.

 Yes.

-Well, come on, not just yeah.
+And well, come on, not just yeah, what about yay-go?

 However, our country has devolved into becoming somewhat of a celebrity culture, and I find it offensive myself, but that's what is.